 After my massage, I got my diagnosis: I’m a panther.
 In traditional Ayurvedic terms, this is a body type with strong pitta (fire) and vata (wind) energy.
 Panthers are described as “passionate, attractive, and enthusiastic by nature,” and in addition to feeling flattered, I was struck by how on-point Grossman’s assessment was.
 She noted that panthers tend to overheat—a constant problem that interrupts my sleep, one which I hadn’t told her about—and mentioned how important it was that I don’t skip meals.

-I realised that for the last few months, I had been skipping breakfast, only to crash in the afternoon.
+I realized that for the last few months, I had been skipping breakfast, only to crash in the afternoon.
 I would amend my low energy with a heaping portion of sugar and then start the process all over again.
 I hadn’t been pacing myself at all in terms of my eating habits, and it was showing in my moodiness, restlessness, stress, and insomnia.
 I won’t pretend to understand how Grossman could know about my private eating habits through our brief assessment, so when she called me out on my bad dietary habits, I was eager to see how accurate her advice would be.

 The goal is to take control of your own health by educating yourself and listening to your gut for guidance.

-“Eating based on your Animal Type optimises productivity, vitality, and beauty.
+“Eating based on your Animal Type optimizes productivity, vitality, and beauty.
 You can achieve optimal health inside and out,” explains Grossman.
 “The goal is to take control of your own health by educating yourself and listening to your gut for guidance.”
 For me, personally, Grossman recommended that I not only change what I eat but how I eat: “Panthers do best when they practice being never hungry and never full.
 They generally have a good appetite, so it’s important to take their time eating and remember to chew well.”

 Grossman recommended I supplement meals with smoothies and tea.
 I’ve never encountered a diet that told me to eat more; needless to say, I was happy to experiment with increased snacking.
-Grossman’s favourite tea for any animal type is tulsi tea, or holy basil, “an adaptogenic herb that alleviates anxiety and depression.”
+Grossman’s favorite tea for any animal type is tulsi tea, or holy basil, “an adaptogenic herb that alleviates anxiety and depression.”